lordfeck/burnsrv_ts/README.md

 * Read log table from disk
 * Log tables are allocated directly to heap memory

+## samples/

+Sample images and binfiles for funfunct.

 ## contrib/
 Any libraries that aren't authored by the maintainer.
 These however are necessary to build some of the source.
+Currently empty.

 ## util/
 Util contains all utility scripts that will assist us with running experiments